 Meet a new generation of practitioners who are defining the future of our cities

 What does Canadian design look like?
-In celebration of Canada’s 150th anniversary of confederation, our sister magazine AZURE took the opportunity to gather together the 30 practitioners from architecture, design, landscapes and interiors who are defining the future of the nation at this particular moment in time.
+In celebration of Canada’s 150th anniversary of confederation, our sister magazine AZURE took the opportunity to gather together the 30 practitioners firms from architecture, design, landscapes and interiors who are defining the future of the nation at this particular moment in time.

 The lists include penty of Toronto firms who are sure to be familiar to Designlines readers.